TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 <!-- <https://issues.triply.cc/issues/5603> -->
 Verbose mode may perform a reset of your current terminal session.
 If this happens you lose visible access to the commands that were run prior to the last RATT invocation.

-This destructive behavior of verbose mode can be disabled by adding the following [environment variable](environment-variable):
+This destructive behavior of verbose mode can be disabled by setting the following environment variable:

 ```sh
 export CI=true